holoviz/panel/doc/tutorials/narrative.md

 ### Tutorial 1: Build an App

-Kickstart your journey by creating a "Hello Wind Turbine World" app.
-Learn how to serve it from a Python script, Notebook, or Markdown document.
+Kickstart your journey by creating a "Hello Wind Turbine World" app from a Python script, Notebook, or Markdown document.

 ### Tutorial 2: Build a Chat Bot

-Develop a streaming Wind Turbine Chat Bot that can handle many users.
-It can of course explain to you what a wind turbine is.
+Develop a streaming Wind Turbine Chat Bot that can handle many wind turbine enthuasists bombarding it with their questions about wind turbines.

 ## Part 2: Develop with Panel